How to Book Last Minute Cruise Deals Like the 90-Day Ticker

 Booking a cruise doesn't need to be a daunting task.
 My inbox is flooded daily with promotions from cruise lines - some I've traveled with, and others who have managed to hunt down my email address on their own.
 I'd say I'm averaging 3-5 emails from cruise lines a day, all boasting the next best thing in cruise travel.
 How do I sort through the last minute cruise deals and pick the best one?
-How do I book a cruise that works for me?
+How do I book cruise deals that work for me?

 Note: Always Pack Tissues represents many tried and tested travel sites as what is called an 'affiliate' partner.
 That means if you click on my ads I may get a commission from a resulting sale.